-

 Sophia Veran is a first year graduate student in the LAS program and graduated from UCSD with a B.A. in History and a minor in Literatures of the World.
 She looks forward to researching the relationships between gender expression, literature, and political motives within Latin American societies.
 As well as being a graduate student in the LAS program, she will be a TA in the Making of the Modern World Writing Program in ERC for the 2023-2024 academic year.

-Research Interests: Liminality, Gender Expression, Social Anthropology, Literature as a Political Tool, Storytelling
+Research Interest: Liminality, Gender Expression, Social Anthropology, Literature as a Political Tool, Storytelling

 Email: sveransa@ucsd.edu